kunrex/Pepper.bot/README.md

 Any time you make any chages to the Database Models you will be needed to run these last 2 commands in that specific order to add the new migrations and update the database
 Although you would change the names of the Migrations on each update. for this example we used `InitialCreate`.
 You would put in a different value every time you create something new.
-You can look into the <a href="https://docs.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli" target="_blank">Microsoft Docs</a> for SQLite for more info.
+You can look into the <a href="https://docs.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli" target="blank">Microsoft Docs</a> for SQLite for more info.

 ## Plans for the future